 - Have you ever experienced pastoral care in a small group setting?
 How did it impact your life?

 - What do you think will eventually happen in a small group that is not intentional about making disciples who make disciples?

-- What are the most important personal traits that will help a small group leader succeed?
-Explain your answer.
+- What are the most important personality traits that will help a small group leader succeed?
+Explain.

 - As you prepare to lead a group, how does it help you to keep in mind your part versus God’s part?